Killifish: As pets

 Many killifish are lavishly coloured and most species are easy to keep and breed in an aquarium.
 Specimens can be obtained from specialist societies and associations.
 Striped panchax (also known as the Golden Wonder killifish) are commonly found in pet shops, but caution must be exercised when considering tank mates, since the mouth of the Striped panchax is as wide as the head, and much smaller fish will be eaten.
 Flagfish, native to south Florida, is another species of killifish commonly found in pet stores.
 They are useful in aquariums for algae control.
 The golden topminnow (Fundulus chrysotus) is also native to the United States and often available at auction, but care must be taken with these fish to stop them from jumping out of the tank.
 A firm cover and a layer of floating plants is best when keeping these fish.

+In the 1960s, the American toy company Wham-O sold African killifish eggs, marketed as "instant fish", to be hatched in aquariums.

 Behaviour-altering infection

 Normally, killifish avoid near-surface water to reduce the danger of being eaten by predators.
 However, when infected with a type of fluke the fish swim near the surface, and sometimes even swim upside down, exposing their camouflaged bellies.
 The fluke completes its lifecycle in the digestive tract of birds.